 We are always looking for passionate, dynamic, and caring individuals to join our school community.
 The positions listed here are open positions (what we are currently hiring for).
 Below is a list of rolling recruitment (positions we may need to hire for in the future).
-Interested applicants should email firstname.lastname@example.org with a resume, three (3) professional references, WSMF Employment Application, and a cover letter.
+Interested applicants should complete our WSMF Employment Application.
+You will be asked to upload your cover letter, with a resume and three (3) professional references.
+If you have any questions or need assistance, email hiringteam@

 We are fully accredited with the Association of Waldorf Schools of North America (AWSNA) and the Association of Independent Schools in New England (AISNE).

 Learning Support Specialist

 Waldorf School at Moraine Farm promotes respect for all students, employees, and applicants for admissions or employment, and prohibits discrimination to the full extent required by law, including discrimination based on race, color, ethnic or national origin, religion, creed, sex, gender, gender identity or expression, sexual orientation, age, disability, predisposing genetic characteristics, pregnancy, familial or marital status, military status, or any other category which is protected by applicable federal, state or local law.
 These nondiscrimination policies apply in the administration of our educational policies, hiring policies, admissions policies, financial aid programs, athletics, and other school-administered programs.

 Our child has been at Waldorf Moraine since age 4, and is now in 8th grade.
 It has been so wonderful to watch her grow up.
 Her Waldorf teachers got to know her intimately and partnered with us to help raise her.
 Surrounded by this love, our daughter felt truly seen, heard, and cherished during her most formative years.
 We will always be grateful.